stkterry/pigen/README.rst

 * The absolute fastest across the board.
 If you need a million
 * digits or more, this has got you covered.
 * You need only pass the number of digits you'd like to generate.
-*
 * Makes heavy use of gmpy2 and the associated libs.
-Very fast
-* but you may need to install other platform specific dependencies.
+Very fast but you may need to install other platform specific dependencies.

 .. code-block:: python
-  :linenos:

   from pigen import chudnovsky_pi_bs as cpibs n = 1000000